 [2:08 Video of small dog cowering and very still]

-[2:19 Text: What’s in between the threshold of sensory perception and the threshold of fear?]
-But there’s one more threshold, and it’s located behaviorally between the other two.
+>>EILEEN: But there’s one more threshold, and it’s located behaviorally between the other two.
 If one threshold is where the dog sees something, and another is where the dog freaks out about it, what’s in between?

-[2:33 Text: 3.
-Threshold of stimulus aversiveness] The point at which the thing becomes aversive, where the dog starts to be uncomfortable with it.
+>EILEEN: The point at which the thing becomes aversive, where the dog starts to be uncomfortable with it.

 >>EILEEN: Here is an example of a dog in a situation where a stimulus is over the threshold of aversiveness.
 In other words, she is stressed about something in her environment, but so far she is holding it together.

-[2:54 Clip of dog on a front porch with me looking and acting very nervous as we practice some trained behaviors.]
-She repeatedly licks her lips and looks behind her.
+[2:54 Clip of dog on a front porch with me looking and acting very nervous as she is practicing some trained behaviors.
+We hear neighborhood noises: siren in distance, children talking, birds, a sudden thump]

 She’s responding to my cues, but she’s worried about the noises.